mkoi132/CloudTraining/AWS/Build BI System from Scratch/README.md

 ### Step 2: Create a table
 Peform basic SQL script to structure a table named `retail_trans_json` in database `mydatabase`.</br>
 :information_source: click the **Run Query** button to execute the script.
-S3 location need to be specified to the designated S3 path.
+S3 location need to be specified to the designated S3 path. <br>
     ```shell script
       CREATE EXTERNAL TABLE IF NOT EXISTS `mydatabase.retail_trans_json`(
         `invoice` string COMMENT 'Invoice number',